tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 - Most meshes and textures not present on the other mods/readmes were taken from the Celestia Motherlode or remodeled by Alex SL Gato (tardisfromtornspace) when too complex for the tools used, with Blender and Milkshape.
 When those tools failed, rebuilt from mostly scratch (Earth Alliance Explorer).
 - Icons done by Alex SL Gato (by screenshotting the progress done in the Milkshape 3D tool).
-- scripts: for the most part Alex SL Gato, except the Babylon 5 Jumpspace technology, which was adapted from the Slipstream's creator (USS Sovereign, most likely) by Alex SL Gato
+- scripts: for the most part Alex SL Gato, except the Babylon 5 Jumpspace technologies, which was created as several TravellingMethods using the template provided by USS Frontier, creator of GalaxyCharts.
+   - I was informed that the old version of Jumpspace technology, adapted from the Slipstream's Framework (by USS Sovereign) did not meet the copyright requirements and as thus it was (naturally) taken down.
+If you have a B5 superpack mod previous to 1.5.0, you MUST download the altest version, which will ensure that older module is removed.
+Please, if you find any other infringment, do not hesiste to contact me.
 - mod/ships/hardpoint: Alex SL Gato.
 - Special shadow cloak/decloak sound: taken by Alex SL Gato from the Babylon 5 season 4 intro.
-- Movie intro: All credit to the original visual effects artists at Foundation Imaging and Netter Digital who made television history.
+- Movie intro and several Babylon 5 sounds: All credit to the original visual effects artists at Foundation Imaging and Netter Digital who made television history.
+Jumpspace noise sounds found on http://b5.cs.uwyo.edu/bab5/allsrch.cgi, which were extracted by anmolnar.
 - ATPFunctions: originally made by Apollo, later expanded by Alex SL Gato.
 - B5Defences: originally based on Shields.py by MLeoDaalder and Dasher42, then heavily modified by Alex SL Gato.
+- Special thanks to the already present mods (most of them from https://www.gamefront.com/games/bridge-commander/category/babylon5):
+  - Fighter Launchable Babylon 5: TiqHud, Brad Bowermaster, Wok, Crook, Cordanilus and MScott - from this mod the Auroras and Thunderbolts were obtained.
+      --- Thunderbolt: TiqHud, Wok, Bravo Int.
+      --- Aurora Class Starfury: MadJohn, Crook and the http://www.b5tech.net team and the Homeworld mod teams.
+  - Minbari Sharlin: Maryam, baz1701 and limey98.
+NOTE: The one I had on my install was NOT MSR1701's version.
+  - B5 Centauri Vorchan and B5 Centauri Primus: TiqHud, Wok, Jackal and Captain Russel.
+  - B5 Bluestar and Whitestar: Nadab Göksu, Thunderchild, DamoclesX, TiqHud, aobob, junky58 and BCU people (the latest 4 are beta testers).
+  - Narn ThNor: TiqHud, Wok, Lord Malek and the original Babylon 5 visual effects artists mentioned before.
+  - Narn GQuan: TiqHud, stresspuppy, Queball.
+  - Drakh Raider: TiqHud, Wok, Jackal Tiger, Nadab, Lord Malek and the original Babylon 5 visual effects artists mentioned before.
+  - Omega Class Destroyer: MadJohn and Spooky.
+  - B5 Warlock and Victory: DamoclesX and Durandal.
+  - Shadow Battlecrab: Sci-Fi DreamYards, Cpt.
+LC Amaral, Maverick, Executioner_de
+  - Sentri Fighter (no hardpoints): Wok and Bravo Int.

 Fulfilling both the SDK and LGPL licenses:
 THIS MOD IS NOT SUPPORTED BY ACTIVISION